Wisconsin pauses J&J COVID-19 vaccine as recommended by federal officials

-Health officials in Wisconsin said Tuesday they'd press on with COVID-19 vaccination using the Moderna and Pfizer vaccines after pausing use of the single-dose Johnson & Johnson injection as recommended by federal authorities.
+Health officials in Wisconsin said Tuesday they would press on with COVID-19 vaccination using the Moderna and Pfizer vaccines after pausing use of the single-dose Johnson & Johnson injection as recommended by federal authorities.

 The Centers for Disease Control and Prevention and the Food and Drug Administration said they were investigating unusual blood clots in six women between the ages of 18 and 48, with one death, out of more than 6.8 million recipients of the J&J vaccine nationally.
 The move set off a chain reaction worldwide and dealt a setback to the global vaccination campaign.